SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 * Trees grow downwards instead of upwards.
 * May also include an ichor lake near tree spawns.
 * Undecided which variant of sapling mechanics to use, given the lack of slimy foliage on the ceiling.
+* Will replace the blood islands that barely function as the nether ocean was hard to detect.

 ## API